ryanspletzer/ryanspletzer.github.io/linkfarm.md

 Project, but more of a straight-forward handbook instead of a novel.
 We read this book as a team, and I can say confidently that it goes into the "earth-shattering" category and thus is very worthy of this list.

+* [Learning the bash Shell: Unix Shell Programming]( https://www.amazon.com/Learning-bash-Shell-Programming-Nutshell-ebook/dp/B0043GXMSY) - I'm not going to lie, bash is arcane, especially coming from PowerShell where everything is beautiful and nothing hurts.
+And I would probably reach for Python if I had to do some serious scripting / programing on the *nix side, but alas you do run across the need to interpret and make bash shell scripts from time to time (if only to wrap / invoke other things) and this book finally got me a semi-competent understanding of the bash shell (and its siblings ksh, zsh, fish etc.).
+I'm using zsh most of the time interactively now with the "oh my zsh" extensions, but writing scripts targeting bash.

 ## Health

 Over the course of 2016 and now into 2017 and beyond I started taking health seriously.
 In particular I lost 40 pounds